Mr Paul Salvatore > Proskauer Rose LLP > New York, United States > Lawyer Profile

 Paul Salvatore provides strategic labor and employment law advice to companies, boards of directors/trustees, senior executives and general counsel in such areas as labor-management relations, litigation, alternative dispute resolution, international labor and employment issues, and corporate transactions.

-At Proskauer, Paul was elected to its Executive Committee and served as co-chair of its global Labor & Employment Law Department, named by The American Lawyer and Chambers USA as one of the premier U.S. practices.
+At Proskauer, Paul was elected to its Executive Committee and served as co-chair of its global Labor & Employment Law Department.

 Lawyer Rankings